 “But GNOs serves as a friendly face in the night at times of crisis and inconvenience so students can at least feel safe in Brighton”.

 If you, or someone you know, is affected by these issues please get in contact with Student Support.
 For 24/7 or urgent support, contact York House Security.
 You can also ring Samaritans on 116 123 at any time.
-Please this link for a full list of support contacts.
+Please see this link for a full list of support contacts at Sussex.